Collapsibility of CAT(0) spaces: Introduction

-Crowley's criterion (c) is advertised a first ``\emph{combinatorial analog of Hadamard's theorem}''~\cite[p.~36]{Crowley}.
+Crowley's criterion was advertised as a first ``\emph{combinatorial analog of Hadamard's theorem}''~\cite[p.~36]{Crowley}.
 Being $\CAT(0)$ is a property of metric spaces, popularized in the Eighties by Gromov~\cite{GromovHG}.
 Roughly speaking, $\CAT(0)$ spaces are metric spaces where any triangle formed by three geodesic segments looks thinner than any triangle in the euclidean plane formed by three straight lines of the same lengths.
-The classical Hadamard--Cartan theorem guarantees that simply connected, locally $\CAT(0)$ spaces are $\CAT(0)$, and hence contractible.
+The classical Hadamard--Cartan theorem guarantees that simply connected, complete, locally $\CAT(0)$ spaces are (globally) $\CAT(0)$, and hence contractible.

 Being ``$\CAT(0)$ with the equilateral flat metric'' is instead a property of simplicial complexes.
 It means that if we give the complex a piecewise-euclidean metric by assigning unit length to all its edges, then the complex becomes a $\CAT(0)$ metric space.
 Our first result is to prove the collapsibility of such complexes in all dimensions.
 In fact, we show something stronger: